2022 Imo-Rivers explosion: Short- and longer-term health consequences

-Lessons learnt
+Lessons learned

-The Imo-Rivers Explosion shows that illegal oil refining poses a safety hazard and observers have urged the government to take decisive action to resolve this issue.
-Illegal refining is attractive.
+The Imo-Rivers Explosion shows that illegal oil refining poses a safety hazard, and observers have urged the government to take decisive action to resolve this issue.
 Illegal refining is attractive in parts of the Niger Delta, where oil resources are abundant.
-Despite measures taken by the authorities to curb them, such practices are still relatively easy to carry out.
+Despite measures taken by the authorities to curb them, such practices are still relatively easy to conduct.
 Official reports state that Nigeria, which is the largest producer and exporter of oil in Africa, loses about 200,000 barrels of oil every day.
 This loss, which is more than 10% of its total production, is mainly due to people stealing oil or damaging pipelines illegally.
 This means that oil and gas companies are commonly obligated to invoke force majeure regarding their export operations.
 This indicates that despite stricter regulatory measures from the government, the underlying problem continues to persist.